jaszmynh4085/github-tutorial/README.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

-if a file has been added but not commited it will show up in green and tell you how to unsatge if you had made a mistake.
+If a file has been added but not commited it will show up in green and tell you how to unsatge if you had made a mistake.

 Example:
 ```bash